zeromq/czmq/README.md

 <A name="toc3-223" title="The Problem with C" />
 ### The Problem with C

 C has the significant advantage of being a small language that, if we take a little care with formatting and naming, can be easily interchanged between developers.
 Every C developer will use much the same 90% of the language.
 Larger languages like C++ provide powerful abstractions like STL containers but at the cost of interchange.
-Every C++ developer will use a different 20% of the language.

 The huge problem with C is that any realistic application needs packages of functionality to bring the language up to the levels we expect for the 21st century.
 Much can be done by using external libraries but every additional library is a dependency that makes the resulting applications harder to build and port.
 While C itself is a highly portable language (and can be made more so by careful use of the preprocessor), most C libraries consider themselves part of the operating system, and as such do not attempt to be portable.